linkeddata/dokieli/README.md

 Where applicable, dokieli can employ participant's e.g., authors, reviewers, commenters, WebID and personal online datastores to store and give different access controls to the information to different participants.
 Similarly, anyone that wants to annotate can store their notes at a Webspace in which they control.

 ## Features
-* In-browser document authoring and formatting, and semantic enrichments
+* In-browser document authoring and formatting, and semantic enrichments (RDFa annotations)
 * Information is represented and retrieved following the Linked Data design principles
 * Employs WebID + ACL and personal online datastore where applicable (compliant with [Linked Data Platform](http://www.w3.org/TR/ldp/) and [Solid](https://github.com/solid/solid-spec) servers)
-* Uses author's information from their online profile
+* Uses author's information from their online profile (WebID)
-* Creation of new documents from any existing dokieli document
+* Creation of new documents from any existing dokieli document - part of *self-replicatibility*
-* Save document and its dependencies to a new location (anywhere on the Web with LDP support)
+* Save document and its dependencies to a new location (anywhere on the Web with LDP support) - part of *self-replicatibility*
 * Annotations (e.g., replies, peer-reviews, liking, resharing).
-Uses W3C Web Annotation and Social Web data models
+* Uses W3C Web Annotation and W3C Social Web vocabularies and data models
-* Inbox notifications for annotations
+* Inbox notifications for annotations and social sharing
 * Assign license (e.g., Creative Commons) to the contributions/annotations
 * Assignment of URI fragments (to whatever is of interest) so that other resources on the Web can reference
-* Embedding data blocks, e.g., Turtle, N-Triples, Nanopublications
+* Embedding data blocks, e.g., Turtle, N-Triples, JSON-LD, TriG (Nanopublications)
 * Embedding of media objects, tables, and interactions
 * Automated references and citations
 * Insertion of table of contents, figures, tables, abbreviations
 * Drag and drop to reorganize the document's sections and table of contents
 * In-browser local storage, and document exporting
 * Document metadata
-* Views for screen and print (e.g., ACM, LNCS) - yes, you can output to a paper user interface: PDF
+* Views for screen and print (e.g., ACM, LNCS) - yes, you can output to a *paper user interface*: PDF
 * .. and [many more on the way](https://github.com/linkeddata/dokieli/issues/)